 A trip to Japan at Cherry Blossom time is only a dream for most people.
 Yet that dream can come true when you plant this tree in your garden.
-Kwanzan Cherry is the result of hundreds of years of breeding in Japan to produce the most spectacular flowering cherry available.
-The beautiful deep-pink flowers hang from the bare branches just as the new leaves are emerging and make a spectacular show in your garden that will make you the envy of the neighbourhood.
+Kwanzan Cherry is the result of hundreds of years of breeding in Japan to produce the most spectacular flowering Cherry tree available.
+The beautiful deep-pink flowers hang from the bare branches just as the new leaves are emerging and make a spectacular show in your garden that will make you the envy of the neighborhood.

 This is a beautiful tree to place on your front-lawn to be admired by everyone.
 It is usually grown as a specimen – but imagine a driveway in spring lined with these beautiful trees!
 For such an amazing tree, Kwanzan Cherry is fast growing.
 It can increase by 2 feet a year under good conditions and rapidly develops into a beautiful mature tree to grace your property.
-When young you should keep your cherry tree well watered and fertilize it each spring.
+When young you should keep your Cherry tree well watered and fertilize it each spring.
 Once it is established it will take care of itself and is tolerant of drought, heat and humid weather.
 If well-tended the Kwanzan Cherry will give many years of beauty to your garden.

 The tree grows in a broad vase-shape, reaching 25 to 30 feet tall and as many feet across.
 The deep-pink flowers are a full 2 ½ inches across, with up to 30 petals.
 They hang from the bare branches in clusters of two to five flowers, covering your Kwanzan Cherry in pink glory every spring.
-The beautiful bark is a smooth, chestnut brown colour, with interesting horizontal paler bars across it, making a lovely display in winter with the bare twigs.
+The beautiful bark is a smooth, chestnut brown color, with interesting horizontal paler bars across it, making a lovely display in winter with the bare twigs.

 Kwanzan Cherry prefers rich soil without too much clay or sand.
 It likes moisture but does not like to be standing in wet soil all the time.
 Once established this tree is quite drought hardy.

-Kwanzan Cherry should be planted in an open area where its beauty can be best seen.
+Kwanzan Cherry does best in sun, but it will take some shade too.
+It should be planted in an open area where its beauty can be best seen.
 Allow plenty of room from the house.
 Dig a hole two or three times wider than the pot, but no deeper.
 Mix some organic material like compost, rotted manure or peat moss into the soil and add several handfuls of bone meal of superphosphate.

-Kwanzan Cherry does best in sun, but it will take some shade too.
-It needs very little if any pruning, except to remove any crowded branches.
+This tree needs very little (if any) pruning, except to remove any crowded branches.
 If you do want to prune it to control the size, do it in the dry days of summer as this protects your tree from disease.
-Watch for any shoots coming from the main trunk that are a different leaf colour or shape.
+Watch for any shoots coming from the main trunk that are a different leaf color or shape.
 These should be cut off straight away.

 We sell only trees that are true to the original form and we have a wide range of sizes to give you the best plant for your purpose.
 However we are constantly renewing our stock so our customers get fresh, healthy plants, so supplies of this tree may be limited.
 To avoid disappointment order now.